**They’ve recently updated their return policy, and now returns outside the EU are NOT accepted.**

 *Get 5% off with my code ANYASREVIEWS

-Belenka is a brand with high standards.
+Be Lenka is a minimalist shoe brand with high standards.
 They’re known for having some of the widest shoes out there, and this year they have been busy bees.
 They’ve recently released their new city shoe, sandals, AND winter boots, all in one year and all with meticulous attention to detail.

 These boots have been constructed specifically with winter in mind.
 The 4 mm outsole has a rubber wall around the outside, which protects against water damage, scuffs, and keeps your toes warm.
 The exterior is high quality leather that’s been treated to be water resistant, and the interior is lined with natural wool (including a wool insole).
 In between the wool and the leather is a protective membrane, so even if the leather does get soaked through, water will not get inside the shoe.